 Why Should We Protect Rivers In Karnataka?

-Rivers in Karnataka play a huge role in the life cycle of the planet, as they transport drinkable water and provide nutrient-rich soil for agriculture.
+Major rivers of Karnataka play a huge role in the life cycle of the planet, as they transport drinkable water and provide nutrient-rich soil for agriculture.
 Vital for a vibrant ecosystem for many species, rivers also account for some of the richest biodiversity in the world.
-Many people depend on rivers for their livelihood and way of life.
+Many people depend on Karnataka Rivers for their livelihood and way of life.
 Therefore, it is our duty to take precautions and encourage others to protect these water bodies.
-While visiting these rivers in Karnataka, pick appropriate clothes and travel responsibly.
+While visiting these list of rivers in Karnataka state, pick appropriate clothes and travel responsibly.

-In fact you can start saving the rivers at home—use biodegradable products, as a lot of harmful chemicals in non-biodegradable products end up back in the rivers.
+In fact, you can start saving the rivers at home—use biodegradable products, as a lot of harmful chemicals in non-biodegradable products end up back in the rivers.
 You can even volunteer for clean-ups in your community which will ultimately eradicate water pollution.
-And most importantly, we should educate others to help understand the importance and value of our fresh water bodies.
+And most importantly, we should educate others to help them understand the importance and value of our freshwater bodies.

 It goes without saying that clean and fresh water is essential for humans to survive.
 So next time you visit Karnataka’s rivers try and instill these tips.
 These small measures we take will collectively and positively improve the health of our rivers!